A Limp in the Woods (Day 75)

 Leaving Tumbling Run, Gator, Backstreet and I took turns at the front, clearing the spider webs and the floppy flora.
 In what appears to be an ongoing battle between foliage and footpath, the foliage is winning.

-We worked our way up a challenging nine hundred foot climb to an enormous view at Chimney Rocks.
+We worked our way up a nine-hundred-foot climb to Chimney Rocks.
 We were greeted with a sea of trees.
 The rain had abated so we partook in a catnap, resting our heads on Mother Earth’s lap, before throwing our high heels back on and heading back down to another set of shelters, the Rocky Mountain Shelters.
-As John Denver used to croon, before getting high and flying his plane into the ocean, “Rocky Mountain high, Pennsylvania…” Misnamed though they were, the shelters were agreeable enough, but not quite as pleasant or clean as the Tumbling Run ones, so we didn’t loiter.
+As John Denver used to croon, before getting high and flying his plane into the ocean, “Rocky Mountain high, Pennsylvania…” Misnamed though they were, the shelters were agreeable, but not quite as pleasant or clean as the Tumbling Run ones.
+We didn’t loiter.
 The woods were wet, dark and deep, and there were miles to do before sleep.

 There weren’t many miles, however.
 By day’s end we’d trek six more, over relatively easy terrain on a reasonably smooth trail.
 PA’s rocks lay in wait, stalking us, taunting us.
 But before we came to our stopping point we entered the Caledonia State Park, which was busy, being a weekend and all, but nowhere near as crazy as it could’ve been had the weather been cooperative.
 We were thankful for a smaller crowd and quickly went to work using what facilities we could, mainly electrical outlets and heated hand dryers--for drying sopping clothing--before moseying on.